 “… [our daughter] felt anxious and confused during the fYrefly Presentation and wanted to leave, but felt that she was not allowed to.”

 “This compulsive fixation that she is a boy has had a devastating effect on our daughter.
 She has experienced extreme anxiety, confusion and emotional and psychological turmoil.”

 “Now, over a year after the Fyrefly Presentation, our daughter still believes she is a boy trapped in a girls’ body.
 The trust between ourselves and the educational system has been broken… We had provided our express direction that our daughter not be exposed to concepts and ideas about sexuality that we knew she was not ready for.
 But with the fYrefly Presentation, our instructions were disregard and our vulnerable daughter has suffered and continues to suffer as result.”

 FIRST-HAND REPORT #5:

-A mother, former teacher and blogger, Theresa Ng (who now works for PCE) raised the alarm in 2016 about a teacher resource published by the Alberta Teachers’ Association (ATA), called the PRISM Toolkit, which outlines for teachers how to integrate topics of gender fluidity and sexual orientation across all subject areas.
+A former Alberta teacher, mother and blogger, Theresa Ng (who now works with PCE) raised the alarm in 2016 about a teacher resource published by the Alberta Teachers’ Association (ATA), called the PRISM Toolkit, which outlines for teachers how to integrate topics of gender fluidity and sexual orientation across all subject areas.

 While the ATA claimed this was an optional resource for teachers, Theresa Ng aptly pointed out that it was not optional for a captive audience of students if a teacher decides to use it.